Search This Blog

 In any event, a video of my book project's intent was posted last September on You Tube as well as Vimeo and the response was very encouraging as evidenced by copies of comments that are posted below:

-With all of these testimonials, I pray that I will find a way to replace my computer and move forward with my "Imperfect Strangers" project.
+With all of these testimonials, now, more than ever, I hope to move forward with my "Imperfect Strangers" project.

 Thanks again to all my readers of this blog for checking in during my absence from posting.